 List Your Top Five Qualifications

 You have to do more than pass the bar exam to become a great public defender.
 You have to spend years of rigorous study to acquire the needed skillsets.
-But don’t rush to list up all your experience within the cover letter.
+But don’t rush to list up all your attorney experience within the cover letter.
+Curate just the most relevant bits.

 Instead, focus on highlighting between three and five of your top qualifications.
 You can use a bulleted list to make them stand out: